carlihudson/mvc-tech-blog/README.md

   ![Alt text](./public/img/logout.png)

   ## Link
-  [Click this link](https://drive.google.com/file/d/1RQ0Wfp_uPMvIQ0u-MEVPCw8VSsTRMeYf/view) see a video demonstration of this application in action.
+  You can visit this application at

   ## License